Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 Finally, let us consider the \emph{Sz\"oll\H{o}si} family, the non-affine two-parameter set of Ha\-da\-mard matrices $X(a,b)$.
 Fig. \ref{szollosiCrossSection} shows the values of $N_v$ for randomly chosen parameters on two cuts through parameter space, namely along the line

 which connects $X(0,0) \approx F(1/6,0)$ to the circulant matrix $C$, and the randomly chosen line

 connecting $X(0,0)$ to $B(\theta^\prime)$, a Hermitean Hadamard matrix on the boundary.
 The values of $N_v$ at the end points of the lines are, in both cases, consistent with results obtained above for $F(1/6,0)$, $C$, and $B(\theta^\prime)$; broadly speaking, the number of solutions again represents a step function.
 However, the plateaus at $48, 52, 54, 56, 58$ and $60$ in Fig. \ref{szollosiCrossSection} (b) show considerable overlap: the effect of approximating the coefficients in the relevant polynomials is even more pronounced for the Sz\"oll\H{o}si family than for the other non-affine families.
-The results for the 300 randomly chosen parameter values sampling the two-dimensional parameter space resemble those of the symmetric and Hermitean families: we find $48 \leq N_v \leq 120$ throughout, and none of the selected Hadamard matrices allow for a triple of MU bases.
+The results for the 300 randomly chosen parameter values sampling the two-dimensional parameter space resemble those of the symmetric and Hermitean families: we find $48 \leq N_v \leq 120$ throughout which allow for triples of MU bases but never for a quadruple.
 Preliminary calculations show that the properties of the new family of transposed Sz\"oll\H{o}si matrices $X^T(a,b)$ are similar to those of the set $X(a,b)$.

 While not being exact, the results for the symmetric, Hermitean and Sz\"oll\H{o}si families provide bounds on the number of MU bases which can be constructed from their members.
-Except in some special cases with higher symmetry, it is not possible to even find a third MU basis.
+None of the Hadamard matrices considered can be extended to a set of four MU bases.
 We consider it unlikely that the approximation made would systematically suppress other MU vectors with properties invalidating this conclusion.